 For the direction from left to right, consider the following:

 Assuming that both \code{X} and \code{Z} are low, the example satisfies noninterference: there is no way for \code{Y} to influence the low memory.
 By contrast, the code does not satisfy call integrity.
-Indeed, let \code{v} be 0 in one environment and 1 in the other, and consider $T$ to be \code{X->X.go():0}: in the first environment, it generates \code{X->Z.a():0}, whereas in the second one it generates \code{X->Z.b():0}. \end{remark}
+Indeed, let \code{v} be 0 in one environment and 1 in the other, and consider $T$ to be $\TRANSACT{X}{X}{go}{}{0}$: in the first environment, it generates $\TRANSACT{X}{Z}{a}{}{0}$, whereas in the second one it generates $\TRANSACT{X}{Z}{b}{}{0}$. \end{remark}